Hong Kong asks teachers to study Xi Jinping's speech - ExBulletin

 “The speech fully expresses President Xi’s love and care for young people in Hong Kong, and his sincere hope to provide better education for children,” he added. he added.

-Since Hong Kong was rocked by pro-democracy protests in 2019, Beijing has accused the city’s education system of radicalizing its students, singling out liberal studies – a subject that encourages critical thinking – for boosting anti sentiment. -Beijing among young people.
+Since Hong Kong was rocked by pro-democracy protests in 2019, Beijing has blamed the city’s education system for radicalizing its students, singling out liberal studies – a subject that encourages critical thinking – for boosting anti sentiment. -Beijing among young people.

 Amid a crackdown by authorities on the city’s opposition movement, Hong Kong last year replaced liberal studies with a new subject for high school students – citizenship and social development.